ChenYW68/JMDF/README.md

 ## Real-world implications
 The forecasts and simulations using advance statistics models can enhance our understanding of vaccine-induced immunity, aligning well with the goals of the [Computational Models of Immunity to Pertussis Booster Vaccinations (CMI-PB) Project](https://www.cmi-pb.org/blog/prediction-challenge-overview/).
 ## Summary
 Longitudinal measurement trajectories have become increasingly valuable for deepening our predictive understanding of vaccine-induced immunity.
 However, the complexity of immune interaction patterns inherent in these trajectories, along with their incompleteness and high heterogeneity, introduces significant methodological challenges for predictive modeling.
-To address these challenges, we introduce the Joint Modeling and Dynamic Forecasting (JMDF) framework to enhance vaccine response prediction.
+To address these challenges, we introduce both parametric and nonparametric Joint Modeling and Dynamic Forecasting (JMDF) frameworks to enhance vaccine response prediction.
 JMDF provides four key advances:
 - Adaptive use of non-missing longitudinal measurements as covariates without requiring imputation;
 - A novel application of Gaussian Markov random fields (GMRFs) to  enable information sharing across individuals, thereby achieving efficient modeling and interpretation of complex interactions;
 - Joint forecasting of responses to multiple vaccine subtypes while allowing deep within-individual dependencies across viral subtypes; and